syncfusion-content/ej2-react-docs/ej2-react/grid/connecting-to-orm/entityframework.md

 # Connecting SQL Server to Syncfusion React Grid Using Entity Framework

-The [React Data Grid](https://www.syncfusion.com/react-components/react-data-grid) supports binding data from a SQL Server database.
-This documentation demonstrates integrating SQL Server with [React Data Grid](https://www.syncfusion.com/react-components/react-data-grid) using **Entity Framework Core (EF Core)** for data operations with both `UrlAdaptor` and `CustomAdaptor` approaches.
+The Syncfusion<sup style="font-size:70%">&reg;</sup> [React Data Grid](https://www.syncfusion.com/react-components/react-data-grid) supports binding data from a SQL Server database.
+This documentation demonstrates integrating SQL Server with React Grid using **Entity Framework Core (EF Core)** for data operations with both `UrlAdaptor` and `CustomAdaptor` approaches.

 **What is Entity Framework Core?**